-To participate all you and your co-workers, school mates, colleagues or friends need do is just go to your favorite online store (Target, Walmart, Old Navy, even CVS and Walgreen's) and purchase some new pairs of men's or women's socks, pair of underwear or undershirt (men's XL and 2XL are always needed) and have them shipped to Dwayne Brown, Southampton Shelter, 112 Southampton Street, Boston, MA 02118.
+To participate all you and your co-workers, school mates, colleagues or friends need do is just go to your favorite online store (Target, Walmart, Old Navy, even CVS and Walgreen's) and purchase some new pairs of men's or women's socks, pair of underwear or undershirt (men's XL and 2XL are always needed) and have them shipped to Corey Grier, Southampton Shelter, 112 Southampton Street, Boston, MA 02118.
 It's an easy and inexpensive way to make a big impact on the comfort, health, safety and dignity of our community's homeless.

 Friends of Boston's Homeless helps the Woods Mullen Women's Shelter and the 112 Southampton Men's Shelter (formerly Long Island Shelter) in the South End.
 These shelters serve over 800 homeless individuals every day.
 The shelters provide safe, dignified care and basic emergency services including a nutritious meal, hot shower, a warm bed, clothing and toiletries to each and every individual in need.

 For more information on Friends of Boston's Homeless and Operation Sock Drop, please visit our website, www.fobh.org or contact Mariann Bucina Roca at (617) email@example.com.